Catddly/Seagull-Engine/README.md

 Still work in progress!!!: A long long way to go./(ㄒoㄒ)/~~

 This engine is for learning purpose, so some parts of the engine may be very coarse.
+This engine is unstable and have many api changing at this stage.
 If you have any questions on this engine, you can contact me with these email: 2565492401@qq.com or illmewds@gmail.com.

 **Graphic api**: Vulkan. (may be intergrated dx12 later)
 **Platform**: Windows.

 ## Features
+- Tiny Self-Implemented ECS
+It is called TipECS and it have the basic subset of a ECS.

 - GPU-Driven Rendering Pipeline
 Most of the scene object(excluding skybox) are culled and drawn by GPU.
 (Using Draw Indirect and compute shader)